LuxLang/lux/documentation/book/the_lux_programming_language/appendix_g.md

 The `regex` macro, in turn, compiles the given syntax into a text parser, which means you can combine both approaches, for maximum flexibility.

-Here are some samples for regular expressions:
+Here are some examples of regular expressions:

 ```clojure
 ...
 Literals